Austria was a major power in Central Europe for centuries in various state guises, until the fall of its Habsburg dynasty after the First World War.

 1938 - The Anschluss (union): Austria incorporated into Germany by Hitler.
 Austria now called the Ostmark (Eastern March).

 1945 - Soviet troops liberate Vienna.
 Austria occupied by Soviet, British, US and French forces.

 1946-47 - Denazification laws passed.
 Reconstruction begins.

-1955 - Treaty signed by UK, France, US and USSR establishes an independent but neutral Austria.
+1955 - Treaty signed by Britain, France, US and Soviet Union establishes an independent but neutral Austria.
 Austria joins the United Nations.